 If they are not having trouble breathing, but are feeling weak, dizzy, sick and thirsty – and showing signs of shock should lie down with their legs raised to help increase the circulation to their vital organs.
 They should stay lying down even if they appear to recover, as sitting or standing them up could cause a further drop in their blood pressure.
 Encourage them to turn their head to one side if they are likely to vomit.
-They should be covered to keep them warm and kept in this position until the paramedics arrive.
+Cover them to stay warm and keep in this position until the paramedics arrive.

 Bee and wasp stings